NEFM-TUDresden/gmshModel/docs/index.rst

-.. gmshModel documentation master file, created by sphinx-quickstart on Thu Apr 16 21:45:42 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 GmshModel
 =========
 `Gmsh <https://gmsh.info/>`_ is a powerful tool for the generation of meshes for numerical simulations but the built-in scripting language makes the meshing procedure and especially an automatization really hard.
 Luckily, Gmsh provides a Python-API with which all the capabilites of Gmsh can be used within Python.

-GmshModel is intended to be an extendable tool that facilitates the mesh generation by interfacing the Gmsh-Python-API: it provides a basic framework for an automated
-mesh generation for self-defined model types and, with that, allows to automate the generation of complex models as, e.g., representative volume elements.
+GmshModel is intended to be an extendable tool that facilitates the mesh generation by interfacing the Gmsh-Python-API: it provides a basic framework for an automated mesh generation for self-defined model types and, with that, allows to automate the generation of complex models as, e.g., representative volume elements.
 To this end, GmshModel divides the mesh modeling procedure into basic steps:

 1. Setting up a geometry using basic geometric entities and boolean operations.